fangyiwen/YiwenFang-Book/README.md

 * MongoDB Node.js Driver is installed for the project.
 Try to repeat `npm install mongodb@3` several times since it may fail sometimes.
 Remember to add Mongo's bin folder to the path environment variable to use `mongo` in the cmd.
 The Callbacks Paradigm is used for `trymongo.js`.
 * `testWithAsync()` within `trymongo.js` is used by implementing the async/await paradigm.
 * Create schema initialization in `init.mongo.js`.
 The main task is the creation of indexes.
+* Create reading from MongoDB by using the List API.
+Remember to add ID as its GraphQL data type to be able to access this field `_id`.

 ---